Planmember

 PlanMember Securities Corporation (commonly referred to as PlanMember) was founded in 1982 and is considered one of the 25 largest independent broker-dealers.
 As of 2020, the company had more than 479 financial advisors, over $14 billion in advisory & brokerage assets, and generated approximately $143.0 million in annual revenue for the 2021 fiscal year.

-PlanMember Financial was formed in 1982 to provide educators with the level of service and investment choices available to many corporate retirement plan employees.
-The company has expanded its financial services through 40 US-based financial centers and 480 independent financial advisors.
+PlanMember was formed in 1982 to provide educators with the level of service and investment choices available to many corporate retirement plan employees.
+The company has expanded its financial services through more than 50 US-based financial centers and 500 independent financial advisors.
 PlanMember is headquartered in Carpinteria, CA.

-PlanMember's subsidiaries are PlanMember Services, PlanMember Services, PlanMember Financial Corporation, and PSC Insurance Marketing Corporation.
+PlanMember's subsidiaries are PlanMember Services, PlanMember Services, PlanMember Financial Corporation, PlanMember Educational Services, and PSC Insurance Marketing Corporation.

 Statistics

 Key facts regarding PlanMember include the following: